-A complete guide to the 7 types of musicals in musical theatre
+A complete guide to every type of musical in musical theatre

 No two West End shows are identical to one another.
-Whether you’re a regular theatregoer or you’ve only been to the theatre once or twice, you’ll want to read our complete guide to the types of musicals you may expect to see in the West End and book your tickets to an all-singing, all-dancing piece of theatre that’s sure to be an unforgettable night of live entertainment.
+Whether you’re a regular theatregoer or you’ve only been to the theatre once or twice, you’ll want to read our complete guide to every type of musical you may expect to see in the West End and book your tickets to an all-singing, all-dancing piece of theatre that’s sure to be an unforgettable night of live entertainment.

 A book musical is a common type of West End show, with an originally written script, music and lyrics.
 Also described as a ‘musical play’ for the genre’s ability to tell a story through song, the key to a successful book musical comes in two parts:

-Book – A book is the script of a musical, made up of dialogue between characters as well as stage directions for how lines should be delivered.
+Book – A book is the script of this type of musical, made up of dialogue between characters as well as stage directions for how lines should be delivered.

 There are two main types of jukebox musical which are often staged in the West End: